 ExpressVPN also works with torrenting as all its servers support P2P traffic.
 You also get blazing fast connection speeds and a secure network.
 ExpressVPN managed to deliver an average speed of 88 Mbps on a 100 Mbps base connection.

 In terms of security ExpressVPN uses 256-bit encryption for data protection along with IP and DNS leak protection.

-It is available for $6.67/mo and offers a 30-day money-back guarantee, so you can try it risk-free for 30 days.
+It is available for $6.67/mo (Save 49% and get 3 extra months FREE with 12-month plan) and offers a 30-day money-back guarantee, so you can try it risk-free for 30 days.